winitzki/scall/tutorial/programming_dhall.md

 So, the "free monoid on `T`" is a construction that creates a monoidal type out of any given type `T`.
 It works by wrapping the type `T` inside the `List` functor.

 Other "free typeclass" constructions work similarly: they take a given type and wrap it inside some other type constructors such that the result always belongs to the required typeclass.
+To qualify as a free typeclass, the wrapping must satisfy certain laws that we will not discuss here.
+See Chapter 13 of "The Science of Functional Programming" for full details.

+As a counterexample, consider the "`Optional` monoid" construction (see the chapter "Combinators for monoids").
+This construction takes an arbitrary type `T` and produces a monoid `Optional T`.
+So, `Optional T` can be also described as a "wrapping" that always produces a monoid.
+But it is not the free monoid on `T` because it does not satisfy some of the required laws.

-Another frequently used example is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.
+A well known example of a free typeclass is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.

 This chapter will show how to construct free instances for many of the frequently used typeclasses.
 Keep in mind that not all typeclasses can have free instances.
-Examples of typeclasses that do not support free instances are `Show`, `ContraFilterable`, `Traversable`, and `Comonad`.
+Examples of typeclasses that do not support free instances are `Show`, `Comonad`, and `Traversable`.

 ### Free semigroup and free monoid